vinisha231/vinisha231/README.md

 I'm a **Computer Science & Mathematics** student at the **University of Washington Bothell** (graduating June 2026), passionate about AI/ML research and building full-stack applications that solve real problems.

-🔬 Currently doing undergraduate research on sparse-view CT reconstruction — using neural networks to produce high-quality medical images from fewer X-ray projections, reducing patient radiation exposure.
+🔬 Currently writing to publish my undergraduate research on sparse-view CT reconstruction — using neural networks to produce high-quality medical images from fewer X-ray projections, reducing patient radiation exposure.

 ---